MethodicalAcceleratorDesign/MAD-NG/tests/tests/tools/readme.md

 ### Functions (only for non unittests)

+#### args_to_cfg (cfg)
+This function takes the a configuration object (from the user) and overwrites the default values with the values from the global configuration object.

 #### chk_test (mod_name, test_name)
 This function checks if the test should be run.
 If the test name is not input, then it checks if a keep or exclusion pattern has been input on the command line.